Whether you or someone you love abuses painkillers or heroin, there are numerous risks and consequences you should be aware of.

 7. It Has Many Street Names

 Heroin goes by many names on the street, including “H” and “horse.”
-In urban markets, heroin is often referred to using brand names such as “Gucci,” while in other cases, heroin is named after items it resembles, such as “brown sugar.”
+In urban markets, heroin is often referred to using brand names such as “Gucci,” while in other areas, heroin is named after items it resembles, such as “brown sugar.”
 Other common names for heroin include the following:

 - Smack